shalex88/camera-controller/.github/instructions/cpp.instructions.md

 Variables should always be initialized

-Variables should be declared as const if possible
+Variables should be declared/defined as const if possible

+Functions should be marked as const if they don't modify the state of the object

+Don't place static functions in header files, place them in anonymous namespaces in cpp files instead

+Class members initialization should be defined by default member initializers

-No need to write comments in the code, the code should be self-explanatory
+Don't write comments in the code, the code should be self-explanatory